lmzintgraf/DeepVis-PredDiff/README.md

 This code implements the method from the paper

-"Visualizing Deep Neural Network Decisions: Prediction Difference Analysis" (Luisa M Zintgraf, Taco S Cohen, Tameem Adel, Max Welling)
+"Visualizing Deep Neural Network Decisions: Prediction Difference Analysis" - Luisa M Zintgraf, Taco S Cohen, Tameem Adel, Max Welling

 which is currently under review at ICLR2017, see